 We have coordinating agreements for other grain testing services.
 These include amino acid profiles, germination tests, pilot-scale processing runs, and U.S. grade factors.
 Details of all tests are available upon request.
 We reserve the right to use submitted samples internally for checking calibration accuracy and for method development.
 Samples can be returned if desired.

-The Grain Lab also offers custom methods development services, such as for calibration of new near-infrared models or for new properties or different products.
+The ISU Grain Quality Lab also offers custom methods development services, such as for calibration of new near-infrared models or for new properties or different products.

 Strict confidentiality of sample and analysis data is maintained.
 Services are for all grains and are priced on a per sample basis, unless noted.
 Ask about sample sizes and prices for combined or grouped tests.